navinkumaragilysys/tenet/README.md

 Pay rate based on Paytype.

 > [!NOTE]
->  Paytype can be specified as hourly 24 hours for daily.
+> *Paytype can be specified as hourly 24 hours for daily.
 168 hours for weekly.
 730 hours for monthly.
 8760 hours for yearly.
 Assuming 8 hours per day and 5 days per week.
 40 hours per week.
 160 hours per month.
 2080 hours per year.
 The formula for calculating the hourly rate is as follows: Hourly Rate = (Annual Salary / 2080) * 1.5.
 The formula for calculating the daily rate is as follows: Daily Rate = (Annual Salary / 260) * 1.5.
 The formula for calculating the weekly rate is as follows: Weekly Rate = (Annual Salary / 52) * 1.5.
 The formula for calculating the monthly rate is as follows: Monthly Rate = (Annual Salary / 12) * 1.5.
+Also OT rate is 1.5 times the normal rate.
+OT rate is applicable only for hourly rate.
+OT rate is not applicable for salary rate.*

 | Column Name | Data Type | Description | required |